5.10.10

 TOYAH:

 Yeah.
 I mean they have younger people acting there now but that’s what I did first.
 I’d actually made five feature films before I had my first hit single.
-So I was very very busy from a very young age.
+So I was very very busy from a very young age

 LORNA:

 Did you ever think about sticking with the acting rather than going with singing?
-Because you fronted the band Toyah and it was a bit of slow start really wasn’t it?
+Because you fronted the band Toyah and it was a bit of slow start really, wasn’t it?

 TOYAH:

-But it’s, erm, I think music is a very young-at-heart profession.
-And I was always nagged to do only acting.
+But I think music is a very young-at-heart profession.
+I was always nagged to do only acting.
 But I’ve always thought that acting was something I could go back to.
-In fact I’ve got a comedy drama coming out next week, which Harry Hill is in and Ainsley Harriott playing themselves!
-(Gayle Tuesday: The Comeback (below))(Lorna laughs)
+In fact I’ve got a comedy drama coming out next week, Harry Hill is in it and Ainsley Harriott playing themselves! ("Gayle Tuesday: The Comeback") (Lorna laughs)

-When you say "I was nagged to stick to the acting", was that nagged by your parents?
+LORNA: When you say "I was nagged to stick to the acting", was that nagged by your parents?

 TOYAH:

-No, by my agent.
+No, by my agent

 LORNA: